Share Your Escapes: Ella in Stockholm

 There are lots of resources available on our SE World site, but here are a few we thought were particularly relevant:

-Soon we’ll be launching a new global Employee Assistance Program that will give all our global employees access to 24/7 online support and six face-to-face counselling sessions.
+We have launched a new global Employee Assistance Program that will give all our global employees access to 24/7 online support and six face-to-face counselling sessions.
 We will be sharing more details about this very soon.

 On Monday 11th October at 11 am, we’ll be running a virtual yoga session.
 You’ll just need some comfy clothes for this calming breathwork and simple stretching session, which is suitable for everyone, from beginners to seasoned yogis.
 We’ve added this to your calendar